ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_poldev/general_import.md

 ### Upgrade configuration from an earlier version

 When you import configuration created using an earlier version of API Gateway, the configuration is automatically upgraded to the current API Gateway version configuration.
-This results in the migration of the configuration entities present in the `.xml` file that is being imported.
+This results in the migration of the configuration entities present in the `.xml` file or YAML configuration that is being imported.

 The **Migration Report**
 trace console at the bottom of the window displays the migration report output that is generated when the configuration is upgraded.
 For example: